dfrnt-labs/terminusdb-docs-static/src/app/docs/js-access-control/page.md

 ##### accessControl.removeUserFromOrg(userId, \[orgName\]) ⇒ `Promise`

-\-- TerminusX API -- Remove an user from an organization, only an admin user can remove an user from an organization **Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.
+\-- TerminusX API -- Remove a user from an organization.
+Only an admin user can remove a user from an organization.

+**Returns**: `Promise` - A promise that returns the call response object, or an Error if rejected.

+{% table %}

-Param
+- Param

-Type
+- Type

-Description
+- Description

+---

-userId
+- userId

-`string`
+- `string`

-The id of the user to be removed. (this is the document user's @id)
+- The id of the user to be removed. (this is the document user's @id)

+---

-\[orgName\]
+- \[orgName\]

-`string`
+- `string`

-The organization name in which the user is to be removed.
+- The organization name in which the user is to be removed.

+{% /table %}

 **Example**